-Fiscal Year End led
+Fiscal Year Ended

-201 12 2011
+20 12 2011

-(Dollars in millions)
+(Dollars in mil lions)

-\$ 25.2 \$ 12.4
+Income tax provision \$ 25.2 \$ 12.4

-39.0% 43.5%
+Effective income tax rate 39.0% 43.5%

 Our effective income tax rates differ from the statutory rate for the tax jurisdictions where we operate.
 Variations in our effective income tax rate for fiscal 2012 and 2011 are primarily attributable to the impact of non-deductible and non-taxable items, disqualifying dispositions of incentive stock option exercises, and production-related tax credits recognized in relation to our pre-tax results during the period.
 Non-deductible and non-taxable items will generally have a reduced impact on the effective income tax rate in periods of greater pre-tax results.
 We had total unrecognized tax benefits of approximately \$2.2 million and \$2.1 million as of July 28, 2012 and July 30, 2011, respectively, which would reduce our effective tax rate during the periods recognized if it is determined that those liabilities are no longer required.
 During fiscal 2012 we were notified by the Internal Revenue Service that our federal income tax return for a recent period was selected for examination.
 We believe our provision for income taxes is adequate; however, any significant assessment could affect our results of operations and cash flows.